 For most taxpayers and small business owners, civil penalties are the primary concern.
 The amounts vary depending on the type of violation, how late the filing or payment was, and the total tax liability involved.
 Understanding these penalties helps you respond appropriately when issues arise.

 Missing the tax filing deadline triggers this penalty when you owe taxes.
 The IRS charges 5% of the unpaid tax for each month your return is late, capped at 25%.
-After 60 days past the deadline, a minimum penalty applies, which is the lesser of $510 or 100% of the unpaid tax.
+After 60 days past the deadline, a minimum penalty applies – the lesser of $510 or 100% of the unpaid tax.

 Filing your return on time doesn’t eliminate all penalties if you can’t pay immediately.
 The failure to pay penalty is 0.5% monthly on outstanding balances, maxing out at 25%.
 Setting up an IRS installment agreement can reduce this rate to 0.25% per month.